Department of Physics

 6. One additional course in Physics at the 300-level or above, including cross-lists.

-7. One additional course in either Physics or Math at the 300-level, including cross-lists.
+7. One additional course in either Physics or Math at the 300-level or above, including cross-lists.

 8. One elective course at the 300-level or higher, as detailed below.